eudoxia0/eudoxia0.github.io/article/_posts/2023-06-27-concise-introduction-gnupg.md

 be secure if _everything about it is known_ but the private key.
 Therefore a good cryptosystem is one that does not rely on secrecy of the algorithm or implementation.

+# GnuPG Concepts {#gnupg}

+## Key Capabilities

+A keypair in GnuPG has a set of capabilities, things you can use it for:

+1. **Encrypt (E):** the public key can be used to encrypt data, and the private key can be used to decrypt it.
+1. **Sign (S):** the private key can digitally sign a message, and the public key can be used to verify it.
+1. **Certify (C):** the private key can digitally sign another key.
+1. **Authenticate (A):** the key can be used to authenticate the user, for example, in SSH.

+By default, when GnuPG creates generates new keys, it creates a master keypair with **Sign** and **Certify** capabilities (denoted `[SC]`), and a subkey signed by the master with `[E]` capabilities just for encryption.

+## Primary Keys and Subkeys {#primary}

+Most cryptographic keys can be used for encryption, decryption, signing, etc. So the natural tendency would be to use one key per person for every purpose.
+This creates a single point of failure: if your one private key is compromised, then an attack can unlock everything you do through it: email, encrypted files, digital signatures.

+GnuPG organizes keys hierarchically into **primary keys** and **subkeys**.
+A primary key is a public/private keypair that is used _exclusively_ to digitally sign (that is: to cryptographically attest "I own this") subordinate keys (subkeys).
+The subkeys are then used for specific purposes: encryption, signing messages, etc.

+The only connection between a primary key and its subkeys is that the primary key is used to digitally sign the subkey, that is, to cryptographically mark you as the author of the subkey.
+Otherwise, subkeys can be used completely
+independently: you can use a subkey without having the primary key in the same computer.
+Subkeys can be revoked or made to expire independently of the primary key they're a part of.

+The idea is: one primary key per identity, one subkey per role.
+So you might have a single primary key pair, but one subkey for email, another for your encrypted backups, etc. The primary keypair should be stored in a secure place (say, offline storage), while the subkeys can be stored in your regular computer for daily use.

 # Installing GnuPG on Nix {#nix}